-A number of businesses, industries and jobs are reliant on the ecological values of the TPMP, or use the TPMP.
-These include tourism (Section 5.3), aquaculture (Section 5.6) and commercial fishing (Section 5.8).
+A number of businesses, industries and jobs are reliant on the ecological values of the USGMP, or use the USGMP.
+These include tourism (Section 5.3), shipping (Section 5.5), aquaculture (Section 5.6) and commercial fishing (Section 5.8).

-Baseline information on production and employment relevant to the TPMP includes:
+Baseline information on production and employment relevant to the USGMP includes:

-- Gross regional product has been calculated for Local Government Areas by the National Institute of Economic and Industry Research Pty Ltd between 2010/11 and 2013/14 (National Economics and .id 2015).
-Gross regional product for the Lower Eyre Peninsula and Port Lincoln Local Government Areas was \$234 and \$796 million, respectively, in 2013/14, representing 0.26 and 0.89 per cent of gross state product that year (about \$90 billion, National Economics and .id 2015). - Gross regional product for the Lower Eyre Peninsula region (see Appendix C) was \$942 million in 2009/10, calculated once only by EconSearch for a specific report (Bailey et al. 2012b).
-The fishing, agriculture and forestry sector was the highest contributor to: gross regional product (18 per cent), jobs (17 per cent) and exports (56 per cent) in that region in 2009/10 calculated once only by EconSearch for a specific report (Bailey et al. 2012b).
-It should be noted that methodological differences may account for some of the discrepancy between the estimates by National Institute of Economic and Industry Research and EconSearch, and that estimates at this scale should be interpreted with caution. - The Australian Bureau of Statistics provides annual counts of Australian businesses sourced from the Australian Bureau of Statistics Business Register (ABS 2015b).
-Information is available for Statistical Areas Level 2 between 2009 and 2014 (ABS 2015b).
-The total number of businesses operating in June 2014 in the Eyre Peninsula Level 2 Statistical Area (see Appendix C) was 834, of which 431 were in the agriculture, forestry and fishing sector
+- Gross regional product has been calculated for Local Government Areas by the National Institute of Economic and Industry Research Pty Ltd for 2010/11 and 2013/14 (National Economics and .id 2015).
+Gross regional product in 2013/14 for Local Government Areas relevant to the USGMP (see Appendix C) were (National Economics and .id 2015): - Whyalla: \$850 million, representing about 0.94 per cent of gross state product in the same year (about \$90 billion). - Port Augusta: \$747 million, representing 0.83 per cent of gross state product in the same year. - Mount Remarkable: \$116 million, representing 0.12 per cent of gross state product in the same year. - Port Pirie: \$730 million, representing 0.81 per cent of gross state product in the same year. - Gross regional product for the Upper Spencer Gulf region (see Appendix C) was \$2.5 billion in 2009/10, calculated once only by EconSearch for a specific report (Bailey et al. 2012b).
+The fishing, agriculture and forestry sector was not among the highest contributors to: gross regional product, jobs or exports in the Upper

+Spencer Gulf region in 2009/10 (Bailey et al. 2012b).
+It should be noted that methodological differences may account for some of the discrepancy between the estimates by National Institute of Economic and Industry Research and EconSearch, and that estimates at this scale should be interpreted with caution.